ViwanJ/ThesisPlotTemplates/README.md

 # Thesis Plot Templates
 This contains the Python scripts which I used for generating the figures in my DPhil (PhD) thesis.

-_Please note that this repository does **NOT** have all scripts that I used, howerver it provides enoght information to re-genrate the figures._
+_Please note: this repository does **NOT** include all of the scripts that I have used, howerver it provides enough information to re-genrate the figures._

-_**The data here is only for demonstration, there is no guarantee for the correction.
-Please do not it for any references**_
+_**"The data here is only for demonstration, there is no guarantee for the correction.
+Please do not it for any references"**_

 ## Additional library
 Apart from Python standard library and the general scientific library (e.g. Numpy, Scipy, Matplotlib).